NocesAdrian/Archlinux-Documentation/README.md

     iwctl
     ```

-3. Connect to the wireless network (replace `SSID` with your network name):
+3. Connect to the wireless network (replace `SSID` with your network name and `interface` to your wireless network interface name):
     ```sh
-    station wlan0 connect "SSID"
+    station interface connect "SSID"
     ```

 4. For Ethernet, the connection is automatic.